This post consists of three pages. On the bottom you will find links to the next pages.

 One of the first and most asked questions from people who want to move and stay in the Philippines is about their health and the insurance to cover the expenses.
 In the Philippines there’s no obligation (by law) to have a medical insurance or Medicare as it’s also called.
 Everybody is free to have one or not.
 Although the Philippine government is promoting their people to have a medical insurance, only few have it actually.
 Only some (but not all) who are employed have one.
 People, who don’t have stable jobs, mostly do not have medical insurances.

-I have been surfing on the internet for my readers and found a lot of information about this subject.
+I have been surfing on the internet for my readers and found a lot of information about Medical insurance.
 Feel free to read it and ask quotations on the firms I’ve linked on these pages.
 I must say that I don’t have experiences with all of them; I only asked quotations from a few of them.

-- I have collected a few statements from people who have medical care as their business.
+- I have collected a few statements from people who have medical insurance as their business.
 I’m including them in this blog.

 Checklist when asking for quotation Some of the crucial comparisons people need to make between health care policies: